jedisct1/inferswitch/README.md

 🧠 **Custom Expert Routing** - Define your own AI experts with custom descriptions and let MLX intelligently route queries to the most appropriate specialist - no hardcoded patterns needed

-🎯 **MLX-Powered Classification** - Local AI models analyze queries to match them with your custom expert definitions using pure AI classification
+🎯 **MLX-Powered Classification** - Local AI models (default: `jedisct1/arch-router-1.5b`, optimized for routing) analyze queries to match them with your custom expert definitions using pure AI classification

 💾 **Smart Caching** - Reduce costs and latency with intelligent response caching that ignores irrelevant metadata